franklyinc-public/frankly-python/README.md

 #Frankly Python SDK

-The Python module makes it easy to create deeper Frankly chat integrations in your app by interacting with Frankly's server APIs for managing Rooms, Messages, and Users.
+The Python module makes it easy to create deeper Frankly Chat Platform integrations in your app by interacting with Frankly's server APIs for managing Rooms, Messages, and Users.

 Installation
 ------------

-The frankly module can be installed like most python modules using pip:
+The Frankly module can be installed like most Python modules using pip:

 ```
 $ pip install frankly-python